Trask, Florida upend Georgia 44-28 in ‘Cocktail Party’

 The Bulldogs were without nose tackle Jordan Davis (elbow), safety Richard LeCounte (motorcycle accident) and defensive tackle Julian Rochester (knee) to start the game.

 Trask and the Gators took advantage, burning Georgia repeatedly with wheel routes while overcoming a 14-0 deficit.
+Running backs Malik Davis, Nay’Quan Wright and Dameon Pierce combined to catch 10 passes for 212 yards.

+“Kyle Trask does a great job,” Mullen said.
+“He’s not going to force the ball.
+If they’re going bracket and take away and double people, he’s going to go to who you’re not doubling or covering.”

 Once Trask and Florida got going, the Bulldogs did little to stop them.
-The Gators scored on eight of nine possessions after a three-and-out to open the game and finished with 572 yards.
+The Gators scored on seven of eight possessions after a three-and-out to open the game and finished with 571 yards — the most allowed in Georgia coach Kirby Smart’s five seasons.

-Trask deserved the biggest cheers.
-And had it not been for a Pick-6 in which a freshman receiver appeared to run the wrong route, he would have been close to perfect.

-The only question that remained going into the fourth quarter was whether Florida would top 50 points for the third time in series lore.
+“We just can’t let this game define us,” Dawgs receiver Kearis Jackson said.
+“We’re not in the situation we want to be in right now, but we still have games to be played.
+There are still plays out there to be made.”

-Georgia had several chances to make it a one-possession game, but D’Wan Mathis kept overthrowing open receivers.
+The Bulldogs had several chances to make it a one-possession game late, but D’Wan Mathis kept overthrowing open receivers.
 Mathis, who started the season opener, replaced Stetson Bennett in the third quarter.

-Bennett left the game briefly in the first quarter with an apparent shoulder injury and was ineffective after returning.
+Bennett left the game briefly in the first quarter with a shoulder injury and was ineffective after returning.
 He completed 5 of 16 passes for 78 yards, with a touchdown and an interception.

 Bennett was without his top target, George Pickens (upper body), and lost Marcus Rosemy-Jacksaint to an apparent broken right leg on a 32-yard touchdown catch in the first quarter.